 There are a couple of residential projects under review for the east side of Crowfoot Valley Road, one to the north of Richlawn Drive (Meadowlark subdivision) and one to the south of Richlawn (Trails at Crowfoot subdivision).
 You can find more information on all developments that are either proposed or under construction via our handy online Active Development Tour Map at www.ParkerOnline.org/Development.
 Thank you!

 Is there a Circle K being built north of C470 on JordanBobSue asked 12 months ago

 Yes, there is.
 A minor development plat was just approved for this project, which will be located at the northeast corner of the intersection of Jordan Road and Parkerhouse Road.
 Thank you!

 What is the proposed road work being done at Parker Road and Indian Pipe Lane?
-There was a large orange sign placed on Indian Pipe a few days ago stating, "Road Work Ahead".TLS asked 10 months ago
+There was a large orange sign placed on Indian Pipe a few days ago stating, "Road Work Ahead".TLS asked about 1 year ago

 Thanks for your question!
 This sign is associated with the road construction currently taking place on Pine Drive east of Parker Road.
 This work, while permitted by the Town, is associated with recent development and is not being performed or funded by the Town.
 The sign on Indian Pipe Lane is placed for advance warning to anyone traveling east from Indian Pipe Lane onto Pine Drive.